 We're beginning to track the estimated number of rental homes, both new constructions and preservation with affordability protections in the pipeline in the corridor.
 Going forward, PLCC will also measure the number of low-income households served by homeowner assistance programs.

-Estimated Total housing units in the pipeline with affordability restrictions within 1 mile of PL (preservation and new construction estimated from Montgomery County DHCA and Prince George's County DHCD)
+\ Estimated Total housing units in the pipeline with affordability restrictions within 1 mile of PL (preservation and new construction estimated from Montgomery County DHCA and Prince George's County DHCD) and MPDU's (Montgomery County Planning)